infinum/dotnet-handbook/Deployment/Build Pipelines/Github Actions.md

     # job sections for build, test and deploy
     ```

 - Other events: There are many other events, such as `release`, `issues`, or `workflow_run`.
-See the full list of events in [GitHub documentation](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows).
+See the complete list of events in [GitHub documentation](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows).

 You can combine multiple events in the `on` section of a GitHub Actions workflow, both automatic and manual.
-This allows the workflow to trigger on different types of events, making it highly flexible.
+This approach allows the workflow to trigger different event types, making it highly flexible.

 Benefits of automatic triggers:
-- **Continuous Integration (CI):** Ensure code changes are always tested and validated before being merged.
+- **Continuous Integration (CI):** Ensure code changes are tested and validated before merging.
 - **Time-based automation:** Use scheduled workflows for tasks like backups, reporting, or maintenance scripts.
 - **Scalability:** Automate repetitive tasks, reducing manual effort and human error.

 ## Logs

-If the workflow fails, you can inspect the logs by clicking on the workflow run.
-The workflow graph will be displayed, and you can see which step failed and the error messages in the logs.
+If the workflow fails, the logs can be inspected by clicking on the workflow run.
+The workflow graph shows up, and you can see which step failed and the error messages in the logs.

 ![githublogs](/resources/github-actions-error-workflow.png)